ValorNaram/headupcommands/docs/login.md

 You execute this script in the foreground if you call it in krunner and saying krunner to execute it in a terminal window or if you call it directly from inside the terminal.

+## only retrieve password

+`login <name> --password-only` prints out the password to stdout only.
+No connection to server will be tried.
+For example will `login personalServer --password-only` print out the password of `personalServer` only.

 ## Internal logic

 1. You use the syntax `login <name>` e.g. `login GitHub` or `login github` as long as you have a gpg file named `GitHub` or `github` or even `Github`.